A-08962

 Plain Language

-Before any news media content that was created in whole or in material part by generative AI may be published (with the consumer disclosure required by § 1153), a human worker must review the content and must have authority to approve, deny, or modify the AI system's output.
-This is a mandatory human-in-the-loop requirement — the human reviewer must have genuine override authority, not merely a rubber-stamp role.
-The obligation is tied to the publication act: AI-generated content cannot be published until it has been through this human review gate.
-Note the threshold here ('in whole or in material part') is broader than the consumer disclosure threshold ('substantially composed'), potentially requiring human review even when the § 1153 labeling requirement does not apply.
+Before any news media content that was created in whole or material part by generative AI may be published, a human worker must review the content and have the authority to approve, deny, or modify it.
+This is a mandatory human-in-the-loop requirement — the human must have actual override authority, not merely a rubber-stamp role.
+The provision cross-references the consumer disclosure requirement in § 1153, tying the publication gate to the disclosure obligation.
+Note that the copyright exemption in § 1153 may create ambiguity about whether this review requirement applies to AI content that is copyright-eligible and therefore exempt from the disclosure.

 Statutory Text